Alive24/ckb-developer-personas/personas/Tea.md

 **A. Raw knowledge**

-Asking questions is one such experience I'd just want to do all the time.
-Sometimes try answering some good questions really teaches me a bunch.
-AI can definitely help answering a lot but it sucks when it gives a sample code that doesn't work or it takes days to discuss a point i don't understand.
-For example it took me about 3 days straight to get a small "bingo" in SPHINCS+ architecture when asking with AI (from zero).
-The thing was that I didn't even fully trust it so I moved on reading blocks and watch live videos on youtube XD.
+Asking questions is one of those things I’d love to do all the time.
+Sometimes, trying to answer a good question actually teaches me a lot.
+AI can definitely help with answering many of them, but it sucks when it gives sample code that doesn’t work — or when it takes days going in circles just to discuss a single point I don’t understand.

+For example, it took me about three straight days to get a small “bingo” moment in the SPHINCS+ architecture when asking AI (starting from zero).
+The thing was, I didn’t even fully trust it, so I ended up reading blogs and watching live videos on YouTube instead, XD.

-I believe communicating with real people working in the same field still play an important role, especially when we need profesional helps, and especially in a fast moving and wild space like crypto.
+I believe that communicating with real people working in the same field still plays an important role — especially when we need professional help, and especially in a fast-moving, wild space like crypto.

-Having open and effective communication with real people is a different story here.
-Asking newbie questions seems to feel discouraged all the time.
-Maybe it's a common fear to get corrections from others.
-Not good, but it's a tempation.
-The only motivation to get me ask fearlessly is deadlines.
-I tend to put strict deadlines on me for this same reason.
+But having open and effective communication with real people is a whole different story.
+Asking newbie questions always feels a bit discouraged.
+Maybe it's just a common fear of getting corrected by others.
+Not great, but it’s a temptation.
+The only thing that motivates me to ask fearlessly is deadlines.
+I tend to put strict deadlines on myself for exactly that reason.

 **B. Building**

-Reading documentation from beginning is like getting stranded in forrest (any documentation).
-I don't do this except the docs is super easy to understand.
-I usually start out by reading blogs (I gotta say CKB common knowledge blogs teach me a lot about Bitcoin, Ethereum and CKB), playing around with demo apps and some time later I may have ideas.
-Sometimes I don't.
+Reading documentation from the beginning feels like getting stranded in a forest (any documentation).
+I don’t usually do that unless the docs are super easy to understand.
+I typically start by reading blogs (I gotta say, CKB’s Common Knowledge blogs taught me a lot about Bitcoin, Ethereum, and CKB), playing around with demo apps — and sometime later, I might get ideas.
+Sometimes I don’t.

-Then when I have an idea and a little sense of the implementation feasibility, it gets easier.
-As soon as i know what I want to do then I'd use the doc as a map, and asking a few friends along the way to build.
-That's my method currently to both building and learning at the same time.
+But once I have an idea and a rough sense of how feasible the implementation is, things get easier.
+As soon as I know what I want to build, I start using the docs as a map — and I ask a few friends along the way to help build.
+That’s my current method for both building and learning at the same time.

 ---